deplicator/n-Queens/README.md

 the `FOR size of the game board` loop will try the next spot in the previous row.

 For this project I did study the [solutions][2] [implemented][3] [by][4] [others][5].
-In doing so I realized how easy it was to make my function that returns the solution to one board into a function that returns all the solutions.
+In doing so I realized how easy it was to alter my function that returns the solution of one board into one that returns all solutions.
 Moving to user inputted nxn instead of 8x8 was trivial (compared to the time I'm ashamed to admit it took me to figure out the solution logic).

 I moved to a class structure to make use of class-wide variables, also I feel passing arrays into functions to be a messy process in C++.
+This is also the first program I've written to make use of a `makefile`, albeit it is not necessary in the least.

 ### Implementation
+It can be compiled with the `makefile` just type;

+    make

+by compiling with g++;

+    g++ main.cpp nQueen.cpp -o queens

+or by copying and pasting `main.cpp`, `nQueens.cpp`, and `nQueens.h` into Visual Studios (this has been tested in Visual Studios 2010).

 Default execution will display all solutions for an 8x8 game board.
 Appending a number behind the execution command will display all solutions for nxn board.
 For example:

-    queens.exe 10
+    queens 10

 Will return the 724 solutions for a 10x10 board.
 The program has only been tested to 13x13;
 expect the results to take several minutes at anything larger.
 It should be noted there is no data